tempestrock/todos/docu/initial-setup-local-dev-env.md

 script (or to be precise: for the AWS CLI commands in it) to have access to your AWS account.

-Add two more lines to the `.env` file:
+Add two more lines to the `.env` file with the values the script printed out:

 ```.env
 COGNITO_USER_POOL_ID=<user pool ID>